nprint/pcapml_fe/README.md

 # pcapmlEF
-pcapMLEF (Easy Features) exposes a simple iterator over pcapML encoded traffic captures that enables researchers to focus on analysis methods as opposed data wrangling
+pcapML-EF (Easy Features) exposes a simple iterator over pcapML encoded traffic captures that enables researchers to focus on analysis methods as opposed data wrangling